 15 May Periodic Table

 The periodic table is regarded as the most important aspect of chemistry.
-From the very beginning the table is explained for the students to understand the concepts better.
-Special chemistry tuition are conducted to give a clearer understanding of the module.
-Periodic table is a tabular display of chemical elements arranged based on the atomic number, electron configuration and chemical properties.
+Russian chemist Dmitri Mendeleev published the first recognizable periodic table in 1869.
+From the very beginning, the table is explained for the students to understand the concepts better.
+Special chemistry tuition is conducted to give a clearer understanding of the module.
+The periodic table is a tabular display of chemical elements arranged based on the atomic number, electron configuration, and chemical properties.
 There are seven rows in the table, termed as periods.
 Periods have metals on the left and non-metals on the right.
-Also known as the periodic table of elements, the organization is such that it is easy for any layman who has basic knowledge on chemistry to understand the unique properties of individual elements.
-The periodic table of elements include names, atomic number, symbol and mass.
-It is color coded for easier reference by students and researchers.
+Also known as the periodic table of elements, the organization is such that it is easy for any layman who has basic knowledge of chemistry to understand the unique properties of individual elements.
+The periodic table of elements includes names, atomic number, symbol and mass.
+It is color-coded for easier reference by students and researchers.
 Each row and column have specific characteristics.
 Each element is placed in its specific location due to its atomic structure.